-- THREE-SECONDS GOOD DEFENSE is when a player with the ball holds the ball for more than three (3) seconds while closely guarded/marked. - " TOEING THE LINE refers to the placement of the foot up to, but not on a center line. - TRANSITIONAL CHECKING is allowed at the 14U level where checks may occur that are outside of the 12 inch sphere and the defender is in front of or ahead of the ball carrier and the defender stick is not reaching across the opponent's body to attempt the check - 12-METER FAN is a semicircle area in front of each goal circle bounded by an arc 12 meters from the goal circles. - WITHIN A STICK'S LENGTH is when any part of the opponent's body is inside a crosses' length.
-It is the distance a player must be to her opponent to be actively marking this opponent. - YELLOW CARD is given to an offending player, coach or team personnel.
+- THREE-SECONDS GOOD DEFENSE is when a player with the ball holds the ball for more than three (3) seconds while closely guarded/marked. - TOEING THE LINE refers to the placement of the foot up to, but not on a center line. - TRANSITIONAL CHECKING is allowed at the 14U level and is an attempt to dislodge the ball from an opponent's crosse when the checking movement is outside the 12-inch sphere and away from the opponent's body.
+If the defender is behind the ball carrier, the checking movement must be down and away from the body and below the shoulder of the player with the ball. - 12-METER FAN is a semicircle area in front of each goal circle bounded by an arc 12 meters from the goal circles. - WITHIN A STICK'S LENGTH is when any part of the opponent's body is inside a crosses' length.
+It is the distance a player must be to her opponent to be actively marking this opponent. - >> YELLOW CARD is given to an offending player, coach or team personnel.
 A second yellow card to the same individual will result in that person being suspended from further participation in that game.